bodo-ai/PyDough/documentation/functions.md

 Parts(rounded_price = round(retail_price, 1))
 ```

-Note: The default precision for `round` magic method is 0, to be in alignment with the Python implementation.
-The pydough `ROUND` function requires the precision to be specified.
+Note: The default precision for builtin `round` method is 0, to be in alignment with the Python implementation.
+The PyDough `ROUND` function requires the precision to be specified.

 ```py
 # This is legal.